LIHI Certificate #14A - Upper Raquette River Project, New York

 The 2022 Certificate does not include any facility-specific conditions.

-2022: No material changes or compliance issues were identified.
+2023: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.
-A LIHI recertification application is expected in 2022.

 Certification History